Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-You can’t miss out on taking a scenic canal cruise in traditional punting style.
+- Take a scenic canal cruise in traditional punting style.
 It’s a great way to get a unique perspective of the town while learning some of its history from a local guide.
-This is by far one of the most popular things to do in Canterbury!

-Canterbury also has many beautiful old pubs which are worth checking out.
-The Dolphin Pub always makes a great choice, it’s the oldest pub in town and has a very cosy, old-world vibe to it.
+- Enjoy the town has many beautiful old pubs which are worth checking out.
+The Dolphin Pub always makes a great choice.
+It’s the oldest pub in town and has a very cosy, old-world vibe to it.

 Where to stay on a weekend break to Canterbury:

 A charming historic hotel located right next to the cathedral, providing easy access to all of Canterbury’s major attractions.

 Stratford-upon-Avon has to be one of the most famous historic market towns in England and one of the best places for a UK weekend trip from London.

 The medieval market town in the West Midlands is well known for being the 16th-century birthplace of William Shakespeare, probably the most famous writer in the English language.
 Literary fans will love visiting Stratford-upon-Avon and learning more about the life of the talented British poet and playwright.